foilfence/feature-site-minder-emailer/README.md

 Allow enabling / disabling of providers in properties

+More robust / complete unit testing rather than the simple checking of transfer of provider as of the moment

 Load balancing between providers by using weighted algorithms to distribute requests across multiple providers

 Dynamic prioritization based on provider health, limits or response time